SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What is made tea
 - Yield in tea
 - what is the term tipping in Tea
--  21.whar are there a difference between palm oil and coconut oil?
+- whar are there a difference between palm oil and coconut oil?
 - Tea planting After care
 - What is the ideal ph of Soil for Tea
 - What is meant by black Tea?
 - What is the time of tipping?
 - Varieties of Tea ?
 - What are the types of tea planted in the gardens?
--  1.botianical name of sugarcane.
+- botianical name of sugarcane.
 - What is sustainable sugarcane farming?
 - What is the botanical name of tea
 - What are the leaf standards?
 - tea Propagation?
-- 8.What is the current status of mechanization in sugarcane in India?
+- What is the current status of mechanization in sugarcane in India?
 - what is pruning?
 - Shade management in tea plantation
-- 12.sugercane forming profit per acre?
+- sugercane forming profit per acre?
 - What is the term mature tea
 - What are the objectives of Manuring in Tea
 - How Pruning is done in tea